Retail Store Health and Safety Templates

 Do retail stores need to complete a risk assessment?

-Yes — all retail stores, shops, and outlets are legally required to carry out a risk assessment under health and safety law.
+Yes — all retail stores, shops, and outlets are legally required to carry out suitable and sufficient risk assessments to identify hazards and protect employees, customers, and contractors.

 How often should risk assessments be carried out in retail environments?